 This article describes how to provision a Kafka Connect cluster using the Instaclustr Console.
 For information on how to provision an Apache Kafka Connect Cluster via the Instaclustr Provisioning API, see this page: Instaclustr Provisioning API

-- To create a Kafka Connect cluster, navigate to the Clusters Overview page and click the Create Cluster button.
-This will take you to the Create Cluster page.
+To create a Kafka Connect cluster, click Create Cluster on the Instaclustr console.
+This will take you to the wizard for creating a new cluster.

-- In the Kafka Connect Options section there are several options to configure your Kafka Conect cluster
+In the Kafka Connect Setup section, there are several options to configure your Kafka Connect cluster

-- If you plan on using your own custom connectors (bring your own code) on your Kafka Connect cluster, tick the Use Custom Connectors checkbox and fill out the name and access credentials of the cloud storage area where you will be placing your custom connectors.
-See the article on how to set up a cloud bucket to store custom connectors for more information.
-If you don’t wish to use custom connectors, simply do not check the box.
+If you plan on using your own custom connectors (bring your own code) on your Kafka Connect cluster, tick the Use Custom Connectors checkbox and fill out the name and access credentials of the cloud storage area where you will be placing your custom connectors.
+See our support page on how to set up a cloud bucket to store custom connectors for more information.

 Under the Data Centre section, select your Data Centre Region, Cluster Network address block, the number of nodes for your application, and the size of each node.
 Refer to our support article on Network Address Allocation to understand how we divide up the specified network range to determine the node IP addresses.

 The Confirmation section displays a brief summary of your cluster configurations and pricing details.
 Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
 Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.